ProjectPythia/pythia-foundations/core/matplotlib.md

 From the [Matplotlib documentation](https://matplotlib.org) "Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python."

-Currently, we provide a basic introduction to matplotlib, as well as:
+Currently, we provide a basic introduction to Matplotlib, as well as:

 - Legend and annotation customization
 - Customizing layouts